SutekhVRC/VOR/README.md

 # VOR
 ### Beta: Report bugs!
-Performance: (Will use about 7% CPU with one app.
-For app added, will go up about 6%-7%).
-### Working on adding an optimized mode, as the high CPU usage is intended for performance for my personal use case.
+### Version 0.1.6-beta
+- I have added an asynchronous routing mode that drastically improves efficiency of router execution threads.
+- Asynchronous option is in the config tab!
 ### Please report bugs!
 - Note that VOR is meant to be used to route OSC traffic that is RECEIVED from VRChat.
 All OSC apps can send to VRC on their own, but VRChat can only send to one port.